breischl/wordle_solver/README.md

 ## What's It Doing?
+The following describes the "LetterFrequency" strategy that I was using.
+A later version changed this somewhat, to include word frequency in actual English usage.
+But I don't feel like rewriting this whole section since most likely nobody will ever read it.

 The script has a dictionary of 5-letter words.
 For each of the five letter positions, it calculates how many of those words have each letter.
 So we have `5 positions * 26 letters = 130 letter-position` scores.
 Then it computes a score for each word that consists of the the frequency for each letter of that word.
 The highest scoring word is chosen as the guess.

 The feedback is used to eliminate any words that could not possibly be a solution.
 Then the we repeat the entire process with the now-smaller dictionary.